 Mount Yonah, more correctly Yonah Mountain, is named for the Cherokee word for "bear."
-The 3,166-foot, granite mountain is popular with climbers year round, but the summit and climbing routes are particularly beautiful (and uncrowded) in the winter months.
+The 3,166-foot, granite mountain is popular with climbers year-round, but the summit and climbing routes are particularly beautiful (and uncrowded) in the winter months.

 About Mount Yonah

 The granite mountain is a local landmark and the distinctive main face can be seen from miles away.
-There are four main climbing areas: the Main Face, the X Walls, the Lowers and the Bouldering areas.
-The mountain offers a number of climbing routes, most of which are in the 5.5 to 5.7 difficulty range and are well marked with cables, lines and other features.
+There are four main climbing areas: the Main Face, the X Walls, the Lowers, and the Bouldering areas.
+The mountain offers a number of climbing routes, most of which are in the 5.5 to 5.7 difficulty range and are well-marked with cables, lines, and other features.
 Some routes have been marked even more clearly by the U.S. Rangers during their training.
-A variety of climbing is available on Mount Yonah, including friction slabs, cracks, top rope areas, juggy face climbs and sport routes.
+A variety of climbing is available on Mount Yonah, including friction slabs, cracks, top rope areas, Juggy face climbs, and sport routes.

 No permit is required to climb Mount Yonah and admission to the Chattahoochee River National Recreation Area is $3 per vehicle.
 Depending on which route you take to the climbing area, you may not even have to pay that fee.

 Climbing Mount Yonah in Winter

-However, climbing in the winter does require a little bit more advance preparation than climbing during warm weather.
+However, climbing in the winter does require a little bit more advanced preparation than climbing during warm weather.
 Georgia weather tends to start cool in the winter and heat up as the day progresses.
 Plus, although you're not likely to find snow at the summit of Mount Yonah, the temperature there will usually be around 20 degrees cooler than at the base of the mountain.
 Winter can also be wet in north Georgia.
 Be prepared for a pop-up shower.